 Students who meet all graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board shall receive a high School Diploma recognizing their accomplishment and will participate in Commencement Exercises.
 Students who maintain regular attendance during the 9th, 10th, 11th and 12th grades but who fail to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to continue their high school education in order to meet all requirements, or they may receive a Certificate of Attendance.
-Any student whose lack of progress during the 9th, 10th, 11th, and 12th grades indicates at the end of the first semester of the 12th grade that it is impossible to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to participate in Commencement Exercises but with designation of his/her receipt of a Certificate of Attendance rather than a Diploma, or he/she may choose nonparticipation in Commencement.
+Any student whose lack of progress during the 9th, 10th, 11th, and 12th grades indicates at the end of the first semester of the 12th grade that it is impossible to meet graduation requirements established by the Minnesota Department School Board may choose to meet graduation for the semester of the 12th grade that it is impossible to meet graduation requirements established by the Minnesota Department School Board may choose to meet graduation for the semester of the 12th grade that it is impossible to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to meet graduation requirements established by the Minnesota Department of Education and the Chokio-Alberta School Board may choose to participate in Commencement Exercises but with designation of his/her receipt of a Certificate of Attendance rather than a Diploma, or he/she may choose nonparticipation in Commencement.
 The student and parents shall make this decision and the decision will be submitted in writing to the high school principal.
 Failure to submit such a written statement shall be interpreted as a decision against participation in Commencement.